Into the Wild – Camping at Bu Gia Map National Park

-And that was how my first trip of 2016 started, after I thoughtlessly answer to my friend’s question.
-I just thought it would be excited, and my wanderlust spirit said it would be excited.
-Few days later, my friend gave me an excited plan of 10 people trekking through a jungle, camping beside a stream, having dinner with ‘bamboo rice’ and boar meat, and sleeping under the stars.
-‘Having been going through bad days since the beginning of the year, this trip would start my better days’, I hoped.
+And that was how my first trip of 2016 started after I thoughtlessly answered my friend’s question.
+I just thought it would be exciting, and my wanderlust spirit said it would be exciting.
+A few days later, my friend gave me an exciting plan of 10 people trekking through a jungle, camping beside a stream, having dinner with ‘bamboo rice’ and boar meat, and sleeping under the stars.
+“Having been going through bad days since the beginning of the year, this trip would start my better days”, I hoped.

 Bu Gia Map National Park

-The park is belonged to Binh Phuoc province, located right in the border of Vietnam and Cambodia.
-With the area of 26,032ha, Bu Gia Map National Park is the home of 724 plant species including 278 medicinal-valued kinds and various species of mammals and birds.
+The park belongs to Binh Phuoc province, located right on the border of Vietnam and Cambodia.
+With an area of 26,032ha, Bu Gia Map National Park is the home of 724 plant species including 278 medicinal-valued kinds and various species of mammals and birds.

 Before the Journey

-You have to contact the managers of Bu Gia Map National Park (no.’s here: +84 6513724235 or +84 989 218 912).
+You have to contact the managers of Bu Gia Map National Park.
 They will assign a tour guide to lead your group to the camping destination.
 Without the tour guide, the jungle rangers and border guards won’t allow you to access the jungle.